 - Envirosax – very popular in Europe

-- Carry your own stainless steel straw – you can purchase from our online store.
+- Carry your own stainless steel straw.
+You can purchase these from our online store.

-- Use an elegant glass straw in one of many sizes and designs
+- Use an elegant glass straw in many sizes and designs.
+We also love glass straws from Simply Straws and Glass Dharma.

 4. To Go Cups

-Bring your own ceramic or stainless steel mug.
+Bring your own stainless steel or ceramic mug.
 Carry one in your car.
 Some coffee shops will even reward your thoughtfulness with a small discount on coffee or tea.
+Hot drinks always taste better in durable ceramic, anyway!
+Like milk cartons, those cardboard cups often have a plastic lining, so in effect they are plastic.
+All to-go cups have that plastic lid, a major contributor to plastic pollution.

 5. To Go Food Containers

-Whether you prepare school lunch, order takeout or go out to eat, take along your own reusable containers.
+Whether you prepare school lunch, order takeout, or go out to eat, take along your own reusable containers for sandwiches, snacks, and lefovers.
 Some of the sites where you can purchase one:

 6. To Go Utensils